Verena Hanshaw: Club career

 Verena started her senior club career in 2009 with Austrian club USC Landhaus Wien, for whom she made 15 appearances and scored one goal.
 In 2010, she moved to German side Herfoder SV for one season, where she played 19 matches in the Frauen-Bundesliga.

 In July 2011, Hanshaw signed for second division club Cloppenburg.
 She made her debut a month later against FSV Gütersloh.
 In the 2012-13 campaign, Verena started 21 of the team's 22 league matches as they won the 2.
 Frauen-Bundesliga title and earned promotion to the Frauen-Bundesliga.
 In all competitions, she scored 11 goals in 24 appearances that season.

-Following Cloppenburg's relegation in 2013-14, Hanshaw joined Bundesliga side SC Freiburg in July 2014.
+Following Cloppenburg's relegation in 2013–14, Hanshaw joined Bundesliga side SC Freiburg in July 2014.
 She made 31 appearances across her two seasons at the club.

 Verena moved to SC Sand in 2016.
-The team reached the DFB-Pokal Frauen final in 2016, but narrowly lost 2-1 to reigning cup holders Wolfsburg.
+The team reached the DFB-Pokal Frauen final in 2016, but narrowly lost 2–1 to reigning cup holders Wolfsburg.

 In July 2018, Hanshaw joined Eintracht Frankfurt (then 1.
 FFC Frankfurt).
 The defender established herself as a regular in their starting XI and played in at least 20 league matches in five of her six years at the club.
 On 10 December 2021, Frankfurt announced that Hanshaw had signed a two-year contract extension to remain at the club until 2024.

 Hanshaw helped Frankfurt to third-place finishes in the Bundesliga for three years in a row from 2021-22 to 2023-24.
 Frankfurt qualified for the 2023-24 UEFA Women's Champions League group stage, with Hanshaw playing ten times in the competition (including qualifying rounds).
 On 7 May 2024, it was confirmed that Hanshaw would leave Eintracht Frankfurt upon the expiry of her contract in the summer.
 During her six years at the club, she made over 130 appearances.

 The next day, Serie A champions Roma announced the signing of Hanshaw on a two-year deal.
-She made her Serie A debut in the Derby della Capitale against Lazio on 30 August and provided an assist in a 2-2 draw.
-On 6 January 2025, Hanshaw played the full match as Roma beat Fiorentina 3-1 to win the 2024 Supercoppa Italiana trophy.
+She made her Serie A debut in the Derby della Capitale against Lazio on 30 August and provided an assist in a 2–2 draw.
+On 6 January 2025, Hanshaw played the full match as Roma beat Fiorentina 3–1 to win the 2024 Supercoppa Italiana trophy.

 On 21 January, after just a few months at Roma, Hanshaw signed for Women's Super League club West Ham United.
-She made her debut in a 2-0 win over Everton on 26 January.
+She made her debut in a 2–0 win over Everton on 26 January.

+On 3 July 2026, it was announced that Hanshaw had signed with ÖFB Frauen Bundesliga club FK Austria.